thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 Yes, you read right - no further configuration needed.
 Open the EC2 console now and check out that new shiny loadbalancer.

 But wait, isn't there a DNS entry in the loadbalancer?
 Go check it out in your browser (http only ;) ).
 Yay!
 Our service is already accessible from the outside!

 When did that happen?
 If you go into the loadbalancer's Listeners and Rules section, you'll find a listener for port 80 and a rule that forwards all traffic to the target group.
 If you then click onto that rule, you'll find there's only a default one, which forwards traffic to a target group.
-And the target group contains a single entry, which is listens on port 3000 - our ecs-task.
+And the target group contains a single entry, which is listens on port 3000 - our ECS-task.

 That's the magic of the `ApplicationLoadBalancedFargateService`!